-Buxa National Park, in the Alipurduar district, was set up in the year 1982-83 at the northeastern corner of West Bengal bordering Bhutan and Assam.
-It is declared a National Park in January 1992.
-The name "Buxa" has been derived from Buxa Fort - a fort at an altitude of 867 meters on the Sinchula Range guarding the most important of the eleven routes into Bhutan, which once was used for detainees during freedom movement of India.
+Buxa National Park, in the Alipurduar district, was set up in the year 1982-83 in the northeastern corner of West Bengal bordering Bhutan and Assam.
+It was declared a National Park in January 1992.
+The name "Buxa" has been derived from Buxa Fort - a fort at an altitude of 867 meters on the Sinchula Range guarding the most important of the eleven routes into Bhutan, which once was used for detainees during the freedom movement of India.
 With an area of 759 sq km this picturesque reserve with its prodigious Terai, Bhabar as well as Hilly landscape, crisscrossed by numerous rivers and their tributaries, presents a breathtaking landscape.
 Buxa National Park is the largest forest in Dooars.

-The Phibsoo Wildlife Sanctuary of Bhutan is contiguous to North of BTR.
+The Phibsoo Wildlife Sanctuary of Bhutan is contiguous to the North of BTR.
 Manas Tiger Reserve lies on the east.
 Thus, Buxa Tiger Reserve serves as an international corridor for elephant migration between India and Bhutan.
 The reserve encompasses as many as eight forest types.

 Jayanti: A picturesque spot along the meandering Jayanti River forming a natural border with beautiful Bhutan hills Jayanti is a place to stretch your weary legs as the cool breeze brushes away all the exhaustion.
 Buxaduar to Jayanti is another popular trek in the region.
 This 13 km trek passes through the dense forest of Buxa Tiger Reserve.
-The music of the wilderness, the chirping of unknown birds, the song of wild streams, the fragrance of nature will never allow you to feel the least stress of a long journey.
-The journey ends with a warm reception of an old staggering priest at the stalactite cave of Jayanti, popularly known as the Mahakal cave.
-It is difficult to enter into the narrow, dark, damp cave but trying the same may be another precious adventure.
+The music of the wilderness, the chirping of unknown birds, the song of wild streams, and the fragrance of nature will never allow you to feel the least stress of a long journey.
+The journey ends with a warm reception from an old staggering priest at the stalactite cave of Jayanti, popularly known as the Mahakal cave.
+It is difficult to enter the narrow, dark, damp cave but trying the same may be another precious adventure.
 The downhill trek from here leads to Jayanti Forest Bungalow.

 Where to stay